-The SEN has been purchased from the To ownship at a public sale by,, (the "SEN Underwriter") at a price of \$ (the "SEN Purchase Price").
-The SEN Purchase Price reflects the par amount of the SEN plus a bid prea mium of \$
+The SEN has been purchased from the Township at a public sale by 1st Colonial Community Bank, Mount Laurel, New Jersey ("SEN Purchaser") at a price of \$780,000.00 ("SEN Purchase Price").
+The SEN Purchase Price reflects the principal amount of the SEN. The SEN Purchaser does not intend to offer the SEN for sale to the general public.